Teenage Dreams: Exhibition on the Teenage Bedroom at DAC

-Through fascinating installations created by recognized design studios such as Our Shift, Natural Material Studio, and Krøyer-Sætter-Lassen, visitors enter into a world where dreams and reality merge.
+Through fascinating installations created by recognized design studios such as Our Shift, Natural Material Studio, and Krøyer-Sætter-Lassen, visitors entered into a world where dreams and reality merged.

-The exhibition focuses on young people and invites you to explore and reflect on what a teenager’s room represents.
+The exhibition focused on young people and invited you to explore and reflect on what a teenager’s room represents.

 A teenager’s room is more than just a room.
 For teenagers, their bedroom is their safe space.
 It is where they can get a good night’s sleep and can be themselves.
 It is where they do their homework, recharge their batteries, and relax.
 However, their room also provides the technological setting for their communication, social interaction, and identity formation online.